easypropertylistings/Easy-Property-Listings/readme.txt

 * Author Box that is easy to customise: multiple agents, tabbed, video, bio, social media links and extendible with the Staff Directory extension.
 * Author widget supporting multiple authors.

+**Developers**

+* Extensive documentation in the [codex]().
+* A plugin that allows editing with hundreds of hooks and filters, bend EPL to your will.
+* Learn now to use Hooks and Filters.
+* Review the extensive list of hooks and filters for developers.

 **Shortcodes**

 Several short codes to insert your listings into posts and pages with many customisable options.
-[Shortcode documentation](http://codex.easypropertylistings.com.au/category/25-shortcodes?utm_source=readme&utm_medium=description_tab&utm_content=documentation_link&utm_campaign=wordpressorg).
+[Shortcode documentation](https://codex.easypropertylistings.com.au/category/25-shortcodes?utm_source=readme&utm_medium=description_tab&utm_content=documentation_link&utm_campaign=wordpressorg).
 These short codes allow you to display listings any way and anywhere you like.

 * [listing]
 * [listing_category]